A Semi Centralized Training Decentralized Execution Architecture for Multi Agent Deep Reinforcement Learning in Traffic Signal Control: Approach: Semi-Centralized Training, Decentralized Execution

 \subsubsection{Intersection Agent-Side Processing Modules}

 Each intersection agent $i$ contains two \emph{independent, non-trainable} processing units that operate before and after querying its regional agent.
-These units depend on the agent's geometry and its location within the region—but do not depend on the regional agent or its parameters.
+These units depend on the agent's geometry and its location within the region but do not depend on the regional agent or its parameters.
 We refer to them as the \emph{Topology \& Location Encoder (TLE)} and the \emph{Action Mapping Module (AMM)}.

-(1) Topology \& Location Encoder (TLE) — before query.
-At each $t_i^{(n)}$, intersection agent $i$ deterministically encodes observations into a topology- and location-aware state vector $s_i^{\mathrm{enc}}(t_i^{(n)})$ using a routine that depends only on the intersection agent’s physical type and its placement within the region, and is independent of the regional agent, thereby making encodings region-comparable without altering dimensionality.
-The TLE’s responsibility is orthogonal to the concrete state definition: regardless of which features are chosen, location and topology always induce intersetcion agent-specific canonicalization; the TLE is where these effects are resolved so the regional agent always receives a region-comparable, fixed-layout encoding.
-Formally, for each intersection agent $i$ let $\mathrm{TLE}_i:$ denote the deterministic encoder; at each decision step,
+(1) Topology \& Location Encoder (TLE): At each $t_i^{(n)}$, intersection agent $i$ encodes observations into a topology- and location-aware state vector $s_i^{\mathrm{enc}}$ using a routine that depends only on the intersection agent’s physical type and its placement within the region.
+This routine is independent of the regional agent.
+The TLE’s responsibility is orthogonal to the concrete state definition.
+Regardless of which features are chosen, location and topology always yield intersection agent-specific standardization.
+The TLE is where these effects are resolved so the regional agent receives a region-comparable, fixed-layout encoding.
+Formally, for each intersection agent $i$ let $\mathrm{TLE}_i$ denote the encoder.
+At each $t_i^{(n)}$:

-(2) Action Mapping Module (AMM) — after query.
-Upon receiving the global $Q$ vector from the regional agent, the AMM deterministically reconciles these scores with the intersection agent’s heterogeneous, geometry-specific action space.
+(2) Action Mapping Module (AMM): Upon receiving the global $Q$ vector from the regional agent, the AMM reconciles these scores with the intersection agent’s heterogeneous, geometry-specific action space.
 It applies a fixed, topology-aware mapping from the global action space $\mathcal{A}^G$ to the intersection agent’s admissible set $\mathcal{A}_i$, discarding ineligible entries so selection (and any exploration) occurs only over valid actions.
 Crucially, when writing the transition to the regional replay memory, the AMM stores the intersection-valid, actually executed $Q$ value corresponding to the selected admissible action after mapping.
-This module is rule-based and independent of the regional agent; its role is to enforce physical validity and preserve correct action semantics in both decision-making and experience gathering.
-Formally, for each intersection agent $i$ define a deterministic mapping $\mathrm{AMM}_i$.
-At each decision step:
+This module is rule-based and independent of the regional agent.
+Its role is to enforce physical validity in both decision-making and experience gathering.
+Formally, for each intersection agent $i$ define a deterministic mapping $\mathrm{AMM}_i$:

-and for any index $a\in \mathcal{A}_i$ selected from this vector, the action is executed directly according to $\mathcal{A}_i$’s local phase semantics.